 - Around 30% of adolescents and teenagers who have depression will also develop a substance abuse problem

-Depression symptoms in adolescents and teens consist of a change from their previous attitude and behavior.
+A teen’s symptoms of depression consist of a change from their previous attitude and behavior.
 Symptoms of depression can cause significant distress, and contribute to problems in all areas of life, ultimately affecting a teenager’s general well-being and quality of life.
 Depression symptoms can look different depending on the individual, and the severity of symptoms may vary as well.
 But if you are noticing changes in your adolescent or teen’s emotions and behavior, it should not be ignored.

 Emotional symptoms